WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can levrage **reserved capacity for provisioned throughput** to save some \$\$.

-* this works very similiarly to other offerings.
+* this works very similarly to other offerings.
 You pay upfront and save in a long term.

 ### CloudFront